wenceorg/comp4187/site/content/coursework2.md

 ```

 petsc4py should now be usable having activated your virtual
 environment.
-Don't get to load the relevant modules every time.
+Don't forget to load the relevant modules every time.
 {{< /hint >}}
 {{< /details >}}